Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/README.md

 ## Useful resources

-- [W3schools](https://www.w3schools.com/) - W3Schools is best used as a reference for HTML, CSS and JavaScript to search syntax and functionality.
+- [W3schools](https://www.w3schools.com/) - W3Schools is best used as a reference for HTML, CSS and JavaScript when searching for syntax and basic explainations of functionality.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - The MDN Web Docs site provides information about HTML, CSS and JavaScript.
-You may find MDN explanations more helpful in trying to understand what you're currently working with at that time.
+You may find that the MDN explanations go into great depth, explaining functionality at a more base-level.
+They are great for checking what properties relate to one-another and what arguments can be provided.

 ## Deploying your project

-As mentioned above, there are many ways to host your project for free.
-If you would like to host your website after the assessment day then you can checkout using our recommended host but we must stress that this is not a requirement of the assessment day and we advise this is left till after the assessment for any that are interested.
+There are many ways to host your project for free.
+If you would like to host your website after the assessment day then you can check out using our recommended host, GitHub Pages.
+We do stress however that this is NOT a requirement of the assessment day and that deployment should be left until after the assessment.

 - [GitHub Pages](https://pages.github.com/)

 ## Create a custom `README.md`

 We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.
+We have provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

 The template provides a guide for what to add.
 A custom `README` will help you explain your project and reflect on your learnings.
+It may be a great starting point for organising your presentations.
 Please feel free to edit our template as much as you like.

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.
+Once you have added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
+This will make it show up as your repository's README file on Github if you later host your work there.

 ## Submitting your solution

-Submit your solution
+Once you've collected all your work into one folder and checked that it works, please zip your files and go to this link to upload them: https://brightnetwork.egnyte.com/ul/N21be9ZOn3

-Once you've collected all your work in to one folder and checked that it works, please zip your files and go to this link to upload them: https://brightnetwork.egnyte.com/ul/N21be9ZOn3
+Please ensure that you have collected everybody's work together in one folder before submitting!

 ## Preparing for your presentation

 - Presentation Time: 4.00pm
 - Presentation Duration: 5 minutes

-- What to present?: What we'd loved to see is for each team member to pick a part of the project that they've worked on and feel pleased with, and spend a minute per person speaking through how their code works.
+What to present: What we would love to see is for each team member to pick a part of the project that they've worked on, and feel pleased with, and to spend a minute speaking through how their code works.

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our processes.
-So if you have anything you'd like to mention, please add it to the assessment day survey that we will be sending out in a couple of weeks to you.
+So if you have anything you'd like to mention, please add it to the assessment day survey that we will be sending out in a couple of weeks.

 **Have fun building!** 🚀